All Episodes

 They can't believe it if they answer the phone.

-Sometimes they see blocked or unknown or let it go to voicemail and they kick themselves for not picking up the phone.
+Sometimes they see blocked or unknown and let it go to voicemail and they kick themselves for not picking up the phone.

-Sometimes we talk to the winners, and it's oh gee, I wish nobody's gonna believe that.
+Sometimes we talk to the winners and it's, oh, gee, I wish nobody's going to believe that.

 Well, we'll call you back and we'll record a winner's message on your voicemail for you.